Lukas-Dresel/ethpwn/README.md

 # ethpwn

 A tool to help with ethereum smart contract exploit interaction, designed with CTF challenges in mind.
-Some might call it a set of pwn tools for ethereum exploitation. ethpwn is designed to help you waste the smallest amount of time possible on the annoying parts of interacting with ethereum smart contracts, mainly deployment, transaction sending, and interaction.
+One might call it a set of pwn tools for ethereum exploitation :P. ethpwn is designed to help you waste the smallest amount of time possible on the annoying parts of interacting with ethereum smart contracts, mainly deployment, transaction sending, and interaction.